 Troubleshooting PHP Errors when Adding Custom Code

-There are some common mistakes that beginners make when adding custom code snippets to their websites.
-Let’s take a look at some of them and how to avoid them
+There are some common mistakes that beginners make when adding custom code snippets to their WordPress websites.
+Luckily, most of these errors can be avoided and fixed easily.

 1. Incorrect Usage of PHP Begin and End Tags

 WordPress is written mainly in the PHP programming language which has a specific syntax that tells your server that the following code needs to be processed by PHP.
-Here is how a typical PHP code snippet looks like:
+Here is what a typical PHP code snippet looks like:

-// PHP Begin Tag <?php // Rest of the code goes here // PHP End Tag ?>
+// Rest of the code goes here

 All your PHP code needs to be inside the <?php